DaintyDust/Snapchat-Themes/README.md

 © 2025 DaintyDust.
 All rights reserved.

-This software is proprietary and confidential.
-Unauthorized copying, distribution, modification, public display, or public performance of this software is strictly prohibited.
+This software is proprietary and protected by copyright law.
+Use of this software or any portion thereof requires explicit written permission from the copyright holder.

+## Licensing

+This project uses a **Permission-Based Proprietary License**:

+- ✅ **Permitted with written permission**: Use, modification, and integration of the software or its components
+- ❌ **Prohibited without permission**: Copying, distribution, reverse engineering, or commercial use
+- 📧 **Request permission**: Contact the copyright holder with details of your intended use

+**Want to use this software?** Please reach out with your use case - legitimate requests are often approved!

 ## Legal

-This project is protected by copyright law.
-See the [LICENSE](LICENSE) file for full terms and conditions.
+This project is protected by copyright law and uses a permission-based licensing system.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

+**Need permission?** Contact the copyright holder with:
+- Description of your intended use
+- Purpose and scope of your project
+- How you plan to credit the original work

-For licensing inquiries or permissions, please contact the copyright holder.
+For licensing inquiries or permission requests, please contact the copyright holder.

 ## Disclaimer